U.S. flag

 Clinical characteristics.

 Schmid metaphyseal chondrodysplasia (SMCD) is characterized by progressive short stature that develops by age two years.
 The clinical and radiographic features are usually not present at birth, but manifest in early childhood with short limbs, genu varum, and waddling gait.
 Facial features and head size are normal.
 Radiographs show metaphyseal irregularities of the long bones (e.g., splaying, flaring, cupping); shortening of the tubular bones; widened growth plates; coxa vara; and anterior cupping, sclerosis, and splaying of the ribs.
 Mild hand involvement often includes shortening of the tubular bones and metaphyseal cupping of the metacarpals and proximal phalanges.
-Platyspondyly and vertebral end-plate irregularities are less common.
+Platyspondyly and vertebral end plate irregularities are less common.
 Hand and vertebral involvement can resolve with age.
 Early motor milestones may be delayed due to orthopedic complications.
 Intelligence is normal.
 Joint pain in the knees and hips is common and may limit physical activity.
-Adult height is typically more than 3.5 SD below the mean, although a wide spectrum that overlaps normal height has been reported.
+Adult height is typically more than 3.5 standard deviations below the mean, although a wide spectrum that overlaps normal height has been reported.
 There are no extraskeletal manifestations.

 Diagnosis/testing.